Twist automorphisms and Poisson structures: Twist automorphisms in special cases

-Assume that $t$ is injective-reachable such that $t'=t[1]$ is similar to $t$ up to a permutation $\sigma$.
-Then a twist automorphism on $t$ passing through $t[1]$ is called a twist automorphism of Donaldson-Thomas type\footnote{The mutation maps $\seq^{*}$ from $\cF^{A}(t[1])$ to $\cF^{A}(t)$ is often called a Donaldson-Thomas transformation in cluster theory.
-See \cite{Nagao10} for the relation between Donaldson-Thomas theory and cluster algebras.} (DT-type for short).
+Assume that $t$ is injective-reachable such that $t'=t[1]$ is similar to $t$ up to a permutation~$\sigma$.
+Then a twist automorphism on $t$ passing through $t[1]$ is called a twist automorphism of Donaldson--Thomas type\footnote{The mutation maps $\seq^{*}$ from $\cF^{A}(t[1])$ to $\cF^{A}(t)$ is often called a Donaldson--Thomas transformation in cluster theory.
+See \cite{Nagao10} for the relation between Donaldson--Thomas theory and cluster algebras.} (DT-type for short).